danigrant/3-DNS-Protocol/DNS3-RR-Protocol.md

 We and [@I-D.ogud-dnsop-maintain-ds#00] argue that the publication of CDS/CDNSKEY record is sufficient for the parent to start the acceptance processing.
-The main point is to provide authentication.
+The main point is to provide validation.
 If the child is in "good" state then the DS upload should be simple to accept and publish.
 If there is a problem, the parent has the ability to not add the DS.